sepidabi/python_projectII/README.md

 ## fibril_hor_oscilation.py: tracking oscillation in the one roi example

 ## fibril_single_oscillation.py: plot the one specific oscillation inversion and tracking results

+## fibril_single_osc-plots.py: The oscillations in the proto-fibril cut in a new better way